ets666/ets666-tool/README.md

 * Unlock and upgrade all garages
 * Unlock all truck dealers
 * Fix all vehicles and trailers
-* Fill up all fuel tanks
+* Fill up all vehicles
 * Choose a listed job to sync
-* Move truck to the starting place (experimental)
+* Move truck to the starting place

 ## Compability
-1.39 is now supported
+1.40 & ProMods 2.55

 ## How to Use
 * Preparation: Start the game --> Choose the profile you want to modify --> Edit --> Disable 'Use Steam Cloud'